 On the contrary, how we take care of the physical area closest to us provides God with a very clear pattern from which to judge our appreciation of His many gifts.
-We all are physically and wonderfully made, and He provides all things necessary for life and breath in addition to a very great hope for the future.
+We all are fearfully and wonderfully made, and He provides all things necessary for life and breath, in addition to a very great hope for the future.
 But are His gifts appreciated?
 If they are appreciated, how do we show that appreciation?
 Do we use them in a way that is fitting to glorify Him?

-In this sermon I am not going to go into a detailed health resonant program because, as I showed at the very beginning of this series, they are all very generally similar, whereas at the same time all are specifically different to some degree or another.
+In this sermon I am not going to go into a detailed health regimen program because, as I showed at the very beginning of this series, they are all very generally similar, whereas at the same time all are specifically different to some degree or another.
 This is very easily shown in the way we all look different.
-Even though we are all human—we might be male and female—yet even children do not look exactly like their parents.
+Even though we are all human—we might be male or female—yet even children do not look exactly like their parents.
 Everybody is an individual before God both physically and spiritually.
-Everybody is not exactly the same; just generally the same, and therefore to come up with a regiment that would fit everybody is impossible, because everybody is just a little bit different.
+Everybody is not exactly the same; just generally the same, and therefore to come up with a regimen that would fit everybody is impossible, because everybody is just a little bit different.

 Each person has a responsibility before God to study his or her own body's needs and to search out the information that is available in the public market, and to control yourself to meet those needs while doing as little damage as possible while you are trying to find out what is right for you.

-I know that anybody who has looked into this even to the small degree, that studying one's body and searching out what is available in the public, can be a daunting and time-consuming task, because there is so much information out there.
+I know that anybody who has looked into this even to a small degree, that studying one's body and searching out what is available in the public, can be a daunting and time-consuming task, because there is so much information out there.
 There are so many hucksters out there attempting to convince us that their way and their product is the very best.
 But brethren, it is right here that there is a choice that has to be made.
 I want to remind you again that to do it well is well worth the time and the effort.

 Even as daunting as that may appear, I believe that in the long run it would be far harder for you to control yourself day by day to persevere on a program than it will be to find helpful information.
 It is there, but to stick to it is very difficult.
 That is why I gave that sermon last week on faith and commitment.
 The reason that it is so difficult is not hard to understand.
-This is because the appetites that lure us from the truth that we do find are always with us, pressuring us to turn aside regardless of the cost that will be paid if we don't do it.
+This is because the appetites that lure us from the truth that we do find are always with us, pressuring us to turn aside regardless of the cost that will be paid if we do not do it.
 It will be paid, because human nature is a gambler, and gamblers lose.

-Let's begin with a very important-to-understand principle that appears in the book of Proverbs.
+Let us begin with a very important-to-understand principle that appears in the book of Proverbs.

 This principle is a function of the "whatsoever one sows, that shall he also reap."
-Right from the get-go we must understand that disease just doesn't mysteriously happen.
+Right from the get-go we must understand that disease just does not mysteriously happen.
 It is caused, and the primary cause from our end is the neglect to follow right principles.
 I am using "neglect" in a broad sense.
 It includes our own ignorance of right principles, our ancestors' ignorance of those principles by which we are victimized, laziness, and the failure to believe what is true, because of a stiff-necked rebellion against law.

-Somehow we have got to get it through our minds that we cannot avoid the affect of law.
+Somehow we have got to get it through our minds that we cannot avoid the effect of law.
 Laws always work.
 They work for good or bad.
 It depends on how they are used.
 They work, but human nature is a gambler.
 Human nature will convince, and it will justify your rationalization that somehow or another we can get away with it.
 You can say, "Well, that person got away with it," but that person is not you, and so disease is caused.

 This is another foundational principle.
 Not only is each one of us a marvelous individual creation on our own, it is important to understand that we, mankind, do not stand alone from the rest of God's physical creation.
 Not only are we individually an awesome creation, but we have been created within, and are an integral part of the overall whole.

 We have been endowed by God our Creator with responsibilities to Him, to each other, and ourselves that pertain to the whole.
-What I am getting at here is that God shows in His word that we have to take a holistic approach to things in terms of us fitting into the overall creation, as well as being a marvelous creation of and by ourselves.
+What I am getting at here is that God shows in His Word that we have to take a holistic approach to things in terms of us fitting into the overall creation, as well as being a marvelous creation of and by ourselves.

-Genesis 1:27 So God created man in his own image, in the image of God created he him; male and female created he them.
-28 And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moves upon the earth.
+Genesis 1:27-28 So God created man in his own image, in the image of God created He him; male and female He created them.
+Then God blessed them, and God said to them, "Be fruitful and multiply, fill the earth and subdue it; have dominion over the fish of the sea, over the birds of the air, and over every living thing that moves on the earth.